 WHAT IS TRADITIONAL THAI FOOD?

-Many people will probably describe Thai cuisine as aromatic and spicy but there’s actually more to it than that.
+Many people will probably describe Thai food as aromatic and spicy but there’s actually more to it than that.
 Traditional Thai food should have a balance of salty, sweet, sour, savory, and spicy.
 Som tam is a perfect example of this.

 Over the centuries, Thai cuisine has been greatly influenced by Thailand’s neighbors, most notably India, Malaysia, and Indonesia.
 Western influence has made its way into the cuisine as well.